iamdhruvtripathi/Active-Directory-Homelab/kali/README.md

 ```
 index=main EventCode=4769
 ```
-- We can see the evidence of Kerberoasting here captured in this log
+- We can see telemetry that is consistent with Kerberoasting in this log

 <p align="center">
 <img width="90%" height="90%" alt="image" src="https://github.com/user-attachments/assets/2d6ab10d-4c18-4625-bbba-645ccc71e7f5" />
 </p>